mdclarke/pronto/README.md

 # pronto
 CSE583 - pronto dataset

-Hi this is Patrick making an edit to this file
+Actually this is Maggie editing this file